 - We just missed it — we’re not perfect!

 Reactions are a simple way for you to express your reaction to a post.
 We use these signals to help badge, categorize, and feature the best content.
-You only get three per post so use them wisely!

 Take a deep breath, find your happy place, and then go to the sign-in page and click the “Forgot Password” link.
 Enter the email address you used when you registered; your password will be reset and a new one will be sent to you.
 Then, sign in with your username and new password at the same sign-in page you started at!

 From your settings page (there’s also a link next to your name in the top right of every page).
 From there you can change all your public profile information.